ray-project/ray/doc/source/rllib-concepts.rst

 Policies
 --------

 Policy classes encapsulate the core numerical components of RL algorithms.
 This typically includes the policy model that determines actions to take, a trajectory postprocessor for experiences, and a loss function to improve the policy given postprocessed experiences.
-For a simple example, see the policy gradients `graph definition <https://github.com/ray-project/ray/blob/master/python/ray/rllib/agents/pg/pg_policy.py>`__.
+For a simple example, see the policy gradients `policy definition <https://github.com/ray-project/ray/blob/master/python/ray/rllib/agents/pg/pg_policy.py>`__.

 Most interaction with deep learning frameworks is isolated to the `Policy interface <https://github.com/ray-project/ray/blob/master/python/ray/rllib/policy/policy.py>`__, allowing RLlib to support multiple frameworks.
 To simplify the definition of policies, RLlib includes `Tensorflow <#building-policies-in-tensorflow>`__ and `PyTorch-specific <#building-policies-in-pytorch>`__ templates.
 You can also write your own from scratch.
 Here is an example: